Crohn's disease treatments

 As there is no cure for Crohn's disease, medical treatment aims to control your symptoms and bring on a remission of the disease.
 Ideally, medical treatment of Crohn's disease should prevent complications developing and prevent nutritional deficiencies developing due to nutrients not being absorbed properly from your food by your gut.

 Treatment will depend on how severe your condition is, whether your disease is active at present and where in your bowel it’s located.
-Medications are generally prescribed to bring active disease episodes to an end and induce a remission.

 There are several different types of treatments, and some work better than others for different stages of the disease.

 Corticosteroids can be given to treat active disease.
 They are not used for maintenance therapy, but can help induce remission.

 Corticosteroid medicines for Crohn’s disease are usually taken by mouth.
 In severe exacerbations of Crohn's disease, steroids may be administered intravenously (through a drip into a vein) in hospital.

 Steroids are very potent anti-inflammatory medicines and are effective in treating active Crohn's disease.
 However, a major problem with using them is that people taking high doses of steroids for a long time tend to develop side effects, such as:

 - a round face;